NicolasKocher/Weather-Application/README.md

 ## Features

-- Search and display weather information by city name.
+- Search and display weather information by geoLocation (latitude dn longitude).
-- Show details like temperature, humidity, wind speed, and weather conditions.
+- Show details like temperature, humidity, wind speed, and weather forecast for the next 5 days.
 - Responsive design for mobile and desktop devices.

 ## Live Demo